Safety & Security

 Of course, Islamophobia is not a new phenomenon, but it has indeed reached new heights in popularity in the UK within the last decade.
 The more obvious reasons for this are quickly found: continued, at times violent, tensions between what the so-called Western hemisphere and Islamic countries, a perceived incompatibility between different cultures, fears among parts of the population of losing their jobs to migrant workers, and plain fear of the unknown.

 Islamic fundamentalists tainting the public image of Muslims in the UK add their part to a generally rather tense situation.
-Terror strikes carried out by adherents of radical Islam on UK soil have made international headlines and escalated the issue.
+Terror strikes carried out by adherents of radical Islam on UK and mainland European soil have made international headlines and escalated the issue.

 On the one hand, racism in the UK did not take the form of virulent anti-Semitism in the 19th century or during the first half of the 20th century, the timespan in which anti-Jewish resentment gained mainstream acceptance not only throughout the European mainland but much of the Western world and culminated in the unspeakable events of the Holocaust.
 However, there has been a notable rise in anti-Semitic incidents in the past years.

 As with other forms of racism in the UK, these incidents can range from verbal abuse to anti-Semitic graffiti and violent assault.
+At the beginning of 2016, incidents of anti-Semitism rose by over 10% compared to the previous year.
 This development has reached an extent that warranted closer cooperation between the Metropolitan Police (which provides law enforcement in Greater London) and the Community Security Trust, which represents the Jewish community in questions of security.

 Today, parts of what used to be the core messages of the far right, such as tough stances on issues of immigration and asylum and the denouncement of multiculturalism, have been incorporated in the agendas of the political mainstream, further creating and reinforcing negative attitudes towards religious and ethnic minorities.
 Often, the victims are those who are furthest marginalized as it is.

-In 2011/12, the number of crimes aggravated by religious hatred or racism in the UK topped the number of 100 per day.
+In June 2016, the number of reported crimes aggravated by religious hatred or racism in the UK increased by almost 60% within just three weeks — a rise that many people blame on the ‘Brexit’ vote.
 One should keep in mind, however, that this number represents all (reported) incidents of racism in the UK, including persistent name-calling, damage to property, harassment, and violence, and does not reflect the circumstances in which hateful incidents occur.
-For example, people from minority communities working alone and at night, for example as fast food vendors or cab drivers, are in greater danger of being victimized.

 What the above should not convey, however, is that expatriates (particularly those deemed “Black or Minority Ethnic”) are not safe in the UK.
 Being alert and aware of your surroundings is still recommended, but there is no need for paranoia.
 If you are interested in further information on the topic of racism in the UK, the Institute of Race Relations has issued an outstanding pdf brochure which is sure to shed some light on the questions you might have.